danielscholl-osdu/indexer/docs/tutorial/IndexAugmenter.md

 * One IndexPropertyPathConfiguration record corresponds to one schema kind's major version, i.e., the IndexPropertyPathConfiguration record id for all the `schema osdu:wks:master-data--Wellbore:1.*.*` kinds is set to `partition-id:reference-data--IndexPropertyPathConfiguration:osdu:wks:master-data--Wellbore:1`.
   Code, Name and Descriptions are filled with meaningful data as usual for all reference-data types.
-* The value of `data.Code` in the record refers to a major schema version kind which must be ended with version major and dot.
+  * The value of `Code` in the record refers to a major schema version kind which must be ended with version major and dot.
 For example, `"osdu:wks:master-data--Well:1."`.
   * The additional index properties are added with one JSON object each in the `Configurations[]` array.
+Each `Configurations[]` element has:
-The Name defined the name of the index 'column', or the name of the property one can search for.
-The Policy decides, in the current usage, whether the resulting value is a single value or an array containing the aggregated, derived values.
+    * The `Name` defined the name of the index 'column', or the name of the property one can search for.
+    * The `Policy` decides, in the current usage, whether the resulting value is a single value or an array containing the aggregated, derived values.
+It can be either `ExtractFirstMatch` or `ExtractAllMatches`.
-* Each `Configurations[]` element has at least one element defined in `Paths[]`.
+    * At least one element defined in `Paths[]`.
+Each `Path` in `Paths[]` includes the mandatory object `ValueExtraction` and the optional object `RelatedObjectsSpec`
+      * `ValueExtraction`
-* The `ValueExtraction` object has one mandatory property, `ValuePath`.
-The other optional two properties hold value match conditions, i.e., the property containing the value to be matched and the value to match.
+        * It has one mandatory property, `ValuePath`.
+        * It has two optional properties, `RelatedConditionProperty` and `RelatedConditionMatches`.
+The value selection can be filtered by a match condition of these two properties.
+        * The `RelatedConditionMatches` can be a list of strings or regular expressions.
+      * `RelatedObjectsSpec`:
         * If no `RelatedObjectsSpec` is present, the value is derived from the object being indexed.
-* If `RelatedObjectsSpec` is provided, the value extraction is carried out in related objects - depending on the `RelationshipDirection` indirection parent/related object or children.
-The property holding the record id to follow is specified in `RelatedObjectID`, so is the expected target kind.
-As in `ValueExtraction`, the selection can be filtered by a match condition (`RelatedConditionProperty` and `RelatedConditionMatches`)
+        * If `RelatedObjectsSpec` is provided, the value extraction is carried out in related objects.
+          * `RelationshipDirection` is one of the mandatory property.
+It defines the relationship of the current object to the related object.
+It can be either `ChildToParent` or `ParentToChildren`
+          * `RelatedObjectKind` and `RelatedObjectID` are other two mandatory prperites to define the kind of the related object(s) and id as reference key for the related objects.
-* The `RelatedConditionMatches` can be a list of strings or regular expressions.
+          * `RelatedConditionProperty` and `RelatedConditionMatches` are optional properties.
+The related object selection can be filtered by a match condition of these two properties.

 With this, the extension properties can be defined as if they were provided by a schema.